molily/learning-react/README.md

 - Connected components, actions, action creators, reducers
 - Rewrite the previous React examples using Redux

-## The tasks
+## The exercises

 1. Counter component with + and - buttons with a state: `count`
 2. Same counter with a reset button
 3. Same counter with prop: `initialCount`
 4. A counter without state, only props: `count`, `onIncrease`, `onDecrease`, `onReset`.
 The state for all counters is saved in the parent component (`App`).
-5. The state for all counters is saved in a Redux store and is changed using action creators and a reducer.
+5. Flickr search: Implement a complex UI in React
-6. Flickr search: Implement a complex UI in React
+6. Like Counter exercise 4, but he state for all counters is saved in a Redux store and is changed using action creators and a reducer.
 7. Flickr search with React and Redux